Training for the Outdoors, Simplified

 The strength potential has two main components, muscular and neurological.
 You can either build bigger muscles or get the muscles you have to fire more efficiently.
 Depending on the activity you want to improve then it may be a case of trying to improve your power to weight ratio.
 For rock climbing a bit of extra muscle can make you stronger but too much means you will be too heavy to maximize your performance.

-Anything that has you moving your body through space will benefit from being as strong as possible per pound of body weight.
-An extreme example would be strong man competitors that can deadlift a 1000 lbs but weighs 400 lbs.
+Anything that has you moving your body through space will benefit from being as strong as a possible per pound of body weight.
+An extreme example would be strong man competitors that can deadlift 1000 lbs but weighs 400 lbs.
 They are optimized for their sport but aren't going to do well running long distances or climbing mountains due to having to move such a larger body.

 Breakdown of the Movement Patterns

-This is using your upper body to push weights or yourself from a bent arm position to straight arm.
+This is using your upper body to push weights or yourself from a bent arm position to a straight arm.

 Prime movers: Chest, shoulders, triceps,